JXA-userland/JXA/CONTRIBUTING.md

 ## Conclusion

-Issue and PR is always webcome!
+Issue and PR is always welcome!